-- This test method is used to determine the flexural strength of specimens prepared and cured in accordance with AASHTO Methods T 23, T 24M/T 24, or R 39. - Results are calculated and reported as the modulus of rupture. - Strength will vary where there are differences in specimen size, preparation, moisture conditioning, curing, or where the beam has been molded or sawed to size.
+- This test method is used to determine the flexural strength of specimens prepared and cured in accordance with AASHTO Methods T 23, T 24M/T 24, or R 39. - Results are calculated and reported as the Modulus Of Rupture (MOR). - Strength will vary where there are differences in specimen size, preparation, moisture conditioning, curing, or where the beam has been molded or sawed to size.